innolitics/rdm/rdm/base/software_plan.md

 - all of the planned change requests have been implemented and integrated{% if system.auditor_notes %} [62304:5.6.2 and 9.7.c]{% endif %}
 - the outputs of each activity are in a consistent state{% if system.auditor_notes %} [62304:5.1.6.c, 5.1.6.d, and 5.8.6]{% endif %}
+- the unit tests adequately verify the software units{% if system.auditor_notes %} [62304:5.5.2]{% endif %}
+- the integration tests adequately verify the software units{% if system.auditor_notes %} [62304:5.6.5 and 5.7.4]{% endif %}
+- all software requirements have been tested or otherwise verified{% if system.auditor_notes %} [62304:5.7.4.a and 5.7.4.b]{% endif %}
 - the software design specification is accurate and up-to-date
-- the Unresolved Anomolies Document is up-to-date and none of the anomlies result in unacceptable risk{% if system.auditor_notes %} [62304:5.8.2 and 5.8.3]{% endif %}
-- the Revision Level History Document is up-to-date{% if system.auditor_notes %} [62304:5.8.4]{% endif %}
-- Integration and System Testing has been completed after the last change request was integrated, and a test record has been written{% if system.auditor_notes %} [62304:5.8.1]{% endif %}
+- [Integration and System Testing Activity](#integration-and-system-testing) has been completed after the last change request was integrated, and a test record has been written{% if system.auditor_notes %} [62304:5.8.1]{% endif %}
+- the Release History Document is up-to-date and none of the anomlies result in unacceptable risk{% if system.auditor_notes %} [62304:5.8.2, 5.8.3, and 5.8.4]{% endif %}

 {# TODO: add details about 14971:7 and 8 #}